-Using reusable bags over plastic or paper bags can save on money, resources and have a positive impact on the environment as well.
-Here you’ll learn the different facts about plastic and paper bags, the benefits of reusables and some tips to make the most out of your reusable bags.
+Using reusable bags over plastic or paper bags can save money, conserve resources, and have a positive impact on the environment.
+Every time you choose a reusable bag, you’re making a small but meaningful contribution to reducing waste and protecting ecosystems.
+Below, you’ll learn the expanded facts about plastic and paper bags, the many benefits of reusables, and practical tips to maximize their use in everyday life.

 Facts About Plastic Bags